patrick-crawford/WEB422-Backup/notes/react-forms.md

 ### The select Tag (multiple)

 If we wish to work with a &lt;select multiple&gt; element, things are a little more complicated.
-For example, we must set the "multiple" attribute using `{true}`, ie:
+For example, we can set the "multiple" attribute using `{true}`, ie:

 ```jsx
 <select multiple={true} name="campus" value={this.state.userData.campus} onChange={this.handleChange}>